 Our GNSS receivers are highly regarded for quality and robustness and are flying on many missions, including TechDemoSat-1 and NASA's CYGNSS constellation.

-Humanity will be a multiplanetary species; join us on the journey to explore two neighbouring planetary bodies, and many that are far out in Deep Space.
-We pioneered the commercial small satellite industry and established a market in low earth orbit; now we’re going to do the same at the moon, at Mars – and beyond.
+Humanity will be a multiplanetary species; join us on the journey to explore neighbouring planetary bodies, and beyond into Deep Space.
+We pioneered the commercial small satellite industry and established a market in low earth orbit; now we’re going to do the same beyond Earth's orbit.